oligogenic/oligopipe-docs/docs/faq.md

 ***
 **SOME variants of my initial submission are missing from the results**

 * Please check the variant and/or gene filtering options you have selected during your submission, as these play an important role on the absence of some of your variants in the analysis.
-The variant filtering options offered by `oligopipe` are **automatically pre-selected** during the submission, unless you unselect them.
+The variant filtering options offered by `oligopipe` are **automatically pre-selected**, unless you disable them.
 * Make sure that the variant information and format you provided is correct for all variants.
-In case you copy-pasted a variant list using the box panel, make sure that the zygosity values are not misspelled (**Heterozygous** or **Homozygous** zygosity values are accepted), see also the [tab-delimited variant list](input.md#1-tab-delimited-variant-list) section.
+When using input from TSV, make sure that the zygosity values are not misspelled (**Heterozygous** or **Homozygous** zygosity values are accepted), see also the [tab-delimited variant list](input.md#1-tab-delimited-variant-list) section.
 * Otherwise, some variants may have been excluded from your analysis during the data annotation process.
-You can consult the [Variant Exclusion](preprocess.md#variant_exclusion) section for a detailed description of such cases.
+You can consult the [Variant Exclusion](preprocess.md#variant-exclusion) section for a detailed description of such cases.

 For more information regarding our filtering options and the data annotation process, you can consult the [Data Filtering and Annotation](preprocess.md) section.